Fall 2006 Scholar-in-Residence: Haggai Ram, Professor of Middle East Studies at Ben-Gurion University of the Negev, Israel

 Director: Lary Opitz

 Lora Berg, US Foreign Service Officer with Karim Chaibi, Artist and Writer

-An FS-1 Foreign Service Officer, Lora Berg has served as an American diplomat at the U.S. Embassies in Tunis, Riyadh, Bratislava, and Bridgetown, as well as the U.S. Consulate in Jeddah.
-She holds a double masters degree from Johns Hopkins University in international relations and poetry, and has specialized in public affairs and cultural diplomacy during her diplomatic career.
+An FS-1 Foreign Service Officer, Lora Berg has served as an American diplomat at the U.S. embassies in Tunis, Riyadh, Bratislava, and Bridgetown, as well as the U.S. Consulate in Jeddah.
+She holds a double master's degree from Johns Hopkins University in international relations and poetry and has specialized in public affairs and cultural diplomacy during her diplomatic career.
 She is the recipient of several meritorious honor awards as well as a sustained superior service award, including for her outreach work to audiences in Saudi Arabia.
-Married to writer and artist Karim Chaibi, Ms. Berg is the mother of three.
+Married to writer and artist Karim Chaibi, Berg is the mother of three.

 Writer and visual artist Karim Chaibi published his first collection of original art and stories, Soul of a Harpist, with Petrus Press in 2005.
 He is currently working on a manuscript about his journey out of political Islam.
 Karim holds a degree in theology from the University of Tunis and has lived and worked in the Middle East, Europe and the U.S. Most recently in Slovakia, Chaibi wrote regular columns for Slovak newspapers about Middle East politics.
 A self-taught visual artist, Chaibi has developed a unique style of spiritual surrealism infused with Mediterranean colors.
 He has held solo exhibits throughout Slovakia and in Washington, D.C., and has participated in group exhibits in Italy, the U.S. and Saudi Arabia.
 His paintings are held in private collections around Europe, in Saudi Arabia and in the U.S. as well as in two public Slovak collections.